dadolens/Website-Updater-Bot/README.md

 ```bash
 pip install python-telegram-bot joblib selenium --user
 ```
-Also, for selenium, is necessary to be installed a supported browser and its drivers.
+Also, for selenium, is necessary to install a supported browser and its drivers.
 For more information, click <a href='https://pypi.org/project/selenium/'>here</a>.

+### Telegram Bot API Token
+To make the bot works, you need to create the file ```token.txt``` in the main directory of the project and write in it the bot api token.